progmaticlab/outdated-tf-devstack/README.md

 ## Hardware and software requirements

 Recommended:
-- AWS instance with 4 virtual CPU, 16 GB of RAM and 50 GB of disk to deploy from published containers.
+- AWS instance with 4 virtual CPU, 16 GB of RAM and 50 GB of disk space to deploy from published containers
-- AWS instance with 4 virtual CPU, 16 GB of RAM and 80 GB disk space to build and deploy from sources.
+- AWS instance with 4 virtual CPU, 16 GB of RAM and 80 GB of disk space to build and deploy from sources

 Minimal:
 - VirtualBox VM with 2 CPU, 10 GB of RAM and 50 GB of disk to deploy from published containers.